gkunthara/Blog/src/pages/libra/index.md

 ### Libra is the new Apple Watch

 This might be a stretch comparison, but in a way Libra could be like the Apple Watch.
 I can't remember where, but I read an article on how the Swiss watch industry is currently going through a rejuvenation period.
 Most analysts thought that the Apple Watch was going to kill off the Swiss watch industry.
-This was true, until recently a switch in behavior occurred.
+This was true, until recently a switch in behavior.
 Overall, more and more people were buying watches mainly because of the Apple Watch.
 These people started with the Apple Watch, realized they loved having a nice watch, and changed to a luxury Swiss watch.

 Apple Watch → Luxury Swiss Watch could be analogous to Libra → Bitcoin.
 More and more people exposed to cryptocurrencies like Libra may find value in bitcoin as well.